ziqianp0918/independent-study/entries/Entry05.md

 #Finish
 finish()
 ```
-Here the ``makeBeat`` fuction takes in all of the music listed in the array of drums.
+Here the ``makeBeat`` function takes in all of the music listed in the array of drums.
 Then it starts on track 1 and measure 1.
 It start using the ``drumPattern`` to make the actual beat of the music.

 ## Takeways
 1. *look closer.* don't just quickly skim through the documentation, the creator made it for a reason, to help others learn the topic faster.
 When given an example look closely at the code not just oh I know what this line of code does and so on.
 Learn how each line of code work with each other and really read the **comments** that are left by the creator.
 In one of the example about the code ``drumPattern = '0+0+11112+2+3+++'`` I had no idea that what the numbers within ``drumPattern`` mean because the previous lesson taught me that you can use 0,1,-,+ to make beats play in the ``makeBeat`` function.
 But the creator left helpful comments that say "each number is actually an index into the drums list".
 Without reading this comment I would have no idea what the number actually mean.